UniMath/agda-unimath/src/foundation/projective-types.lagda.md

 $$ ((x : X) → ║P(x)║₋₁) → ║(x : X) → P(x)║₋₁$$

 for every type family $P$.
-This condition is stronger than set-projectivity, unless $X$ is a set.
+This condition might be stronger than set-projectivity when $X$ is not a set.

 ## Definitions